 Are more-permanent treatments, such as eye surgery, an option for me?

-Do you have any brochures or other printed material that I can take home with me?
+Do you have brochures or other printed material I can have?

 What to expect from your doctor